Settlement is the largest by defense contractor in a whistleblower case

 Ferro's qui tam lawsuit was brought under the False Claims Act, which allows individuals to sue companies that defraud the government and to recover funds on the government's behalf.

 Phillips & Cohen LLP is the nation's largest and most successful law firm representing whistleblowers in qui tam cases and in cases involving major tax law violations.
-Qui tam cases brought by the firm on behalf of whistleblowers have returned more than $3 billion to the U.S. Treasury.
-For more information about the Phillips & Cohen and the False Claims Act, see www.phillipsandcohen.com.
+For more information about Phillips & Cohen's record, see P&C's Successful Whistleblower Cases.

 United States ex rel.
 Ferro v.
 TRW Inc., case no. 02-9934-PA (C.D.
 Calif.).